jlr7245/flexbox-lecture/README.md

 > An edgeless surface of unknown proportions comprised of small, individual, and variable elements from multiple vantages assembled into a readable whole. (from [The Web's Grain](https://www.frankchimero.com/writing/the-webs-grain/) by Frank Chimero)

-Here's a visual to help us understand that concept a little more:
+Here's a visual, again from [The Web's Grain](https://www.frankchimero.com/writing/the-webs-grain/), to help us understand that concept a little more:

 ![moment](./assets/moment.jpg)